judges119/WatchedWebhooks/README.md

 # WatchedWebhooks

 Polls the GitHub [User Received Events](https://developer.github.com/v3/activity/events/#list-public-events-that-a-user-has-received) endpoint of a provided username.
 This is matched against a set of rules loaded from rules.js (example provided in rules.js.example) when the application starts.
 If an event matches a rule, it fires off a POST request to a URL specified in the rule, with the event data as the body of the request.
-The user will need to create a GitHub application to use this, as the application key/secret is needed to make API requests.

 ## Use

-Start the application with three arguments on the command line:
+Start the application with one argument on the command line:

-1. GitHub application key
-2. GitHub application secret
-3. GitHub username of your user (it will use the public data of your news feed)
+1. GitHub username of your user (it will use the public data of your news feed)

 For example:

-`node server.js 123456GITHUBKEY123456 09876GITHUBSECRET0987 judges119`
+`node server.js judges119`

 ## Technology